datadesk/bing-geocodify/README.md

 # bing-geocodify
 A geocodifier based on the Bing geolocation API.
 Autosuggests and returns results.
+[Check out a demo](https://datadesk.github.io/bing-geocodify/).

 - You can use the forward arrow to autocomplete for the first suggested result
 - You can use the up and down arrow keys to select a result.